GauravDhuri/missingskill-learning/javascript/arraysObject&Function.md

 }
 ```

-Also, if a function is associated with an object it is often called as method.
+Also, if<span class="highlight"> a function is associated with an object it is often called as method</span>.

 ### <span class="header3">Arrow Functions</span>